obogz/ReaScripts/README.md

 TODO:
 - Fix overlaping notes (here I need to think about what solution would be best
 - add a full backspace mode where you delete using the cursor
-- optimise and cleanup the code
 - see if there is another way to detect retriggerd notes besides comparing velocity
-- cleanup, cleanup some more, optimise, organise and add integration with ReaPack
+- cleanup, optimise, organise and add integration with ReaPack

 Long term:
 - create an jsfx extension that improves on this